-Drawing Train Cards
+Pick Up Train Cards

-Drawing Additional Tickets
+Draw Additional Destination Tickets

-Contrary to what you might think, you don't always need a lot of tickets to win the game.
+Contrary to what you might think, you don't always need a lot of destination tickets to win the game.

 On the other hand, if you wait too long to play your trains and just draw cards for a dozen turns, some of the key small connecting routes (like Atlanta to Nashville) will disappear before you get a chance to take them.

 The main thing to remember when trying any strategy in Ticket to Ride is you need to be able to adapt as the game goes on.
 It is important that you can alter your strategy based on what the game deals you.
-But remember whether you win or lose it's important just to have fun!